asmaloney/gactar/README.md

 Given that gactar in its early stages, the amod syntax may change dramatically based on use and feedback.

 **Note for Windows users:** I have only done limited building/testing on Windows.
 If you try it and have problems, please open [an issue](https://github.com/asmaloney/gactar/issues).
-I am aware that the **[Lisp compiler does not install itself properly](https://github.com/asmaloney/gactar/issues/275)** (see issue for workaround).

 **Note about python_actr & python 3.11:** Unfortunately [python_actr](https://github.com/CarletonCognitiveModelingLab/python_actr) does not work with **python 3.11** (see [this issue](https://github.com/asmaloney/gactar/issues/310)).
 If you can, try to use python 3.10.
 Once they have fixed it and published a new pip package, I can adjust the version gactar uses.